lamw/lamw/README.md

 ## About Me

-I am a Senior Staff Solution Architect in the VMware Cloud Foundation (VCF) Division Broadcom.
-I focus on Automation, Integration and Operation for the VMware Cloud based Software Defined Datacenters (SDDC).
-One of my primary responsibility is driving VMware Cloud's (VMC) Customer[0] initiative and helping provide early feedback on the usability, design and architecture of new VMC features and capabilities.
-I work closely with Engineering & Product Management on developing new ideas and integrations to VMC which extend into our on-premises customers.
-Lastly, through customer interactions I continue champion their challenges and needs to help further improve VMware’s products and services.
+I am a Distinguished Platform Engineering Architect in the VMware Cloud Foundation (VCF) Division at Broadcom.
+I primarily focus on Cloud Native technologies, Automation, Integration and Operation for both VMware vSphere Foundation (VVF) & VMware Cloud Foundation (VCF).
+One of my primary responsibilities is driving VMware's Customer[0] organization and co-developing products and services with both Product and Engineering leaders, by providing early feedback on the usability, design and architecture across VMware's Private, Hybrid and Public Cloud offerings.
+Lastly, through customer interactions I continue to champion their challenges and needs to help further improve VMware’s products and services.

 ## Contact